Basssiiie/cultures-saga-patches/readme.md

 These include but are not limited to:
 - Fix for a freeze when building vehicles with multiple carpenters/builders.
-- Fix for a freeze when a soldier tries to attack something outside its hardcoded attack radius.
+- Fix for a freeze when a soldier tries to attack something outside its hardcoded attack radius, while in the ignorant military mode.
 - Fix for a crash when AI tries to build signposts on the map edge.
 - Increasing the human limit from 1000 to 5000.
 - Increasing the house limit from 400 to 2000.